 vader

-Textplumber implements feature extraction using VADER, “a lexicon and rule-based sentiment analysis tool”.
+Textplumber implements a sentiment estimator and feature extraction using VADER, “a lexicon and rule-based sentiment analysis tool”.
 VADER’s GitHub repository and Hutto and Gilbert’s 2014 paper about VADER are the best explanation of VADER and how the VADER lexicon and rules were derived.

 source